 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
 (Galatians 5:22-23)

-Each of these is a characteristic of the Holy Spirit’s active presence in our daily activities.
-Let’s look at each one and ask some diagnostic questions to make sure we’re healthy.
+The fruit of the Spirit are characteristics of the Holy Spirit’s active presence in our daily activities.
+Let’s look at each one and ask some diagnostic questions to see how we can reflect them better.

 Question: Am I motivated to do for others as Christ has done for me, or am I giving in order to receive something in return?

-Question: Am I experiencing a joy of life on a regular basis, or is my happiness dependent on things going smoothly in my day?
+Question: Am I choosing joy in life on a regular basis, or is my happiness dependent on things going smoothly in my day?

-Question: Do I find myself frazzled by the crashing waves of turmoil in my life, or am I experiencing “the peace that passes all comprehension” (Philippians 4:6-7)?
+Question: Do I find myself frazzled by the crashing waves of turmoil in my life, or am I experiencing “the peace of God, which surpasses all understanding” (Philippians 4:6-7)?

-4. Patience.
-Other words that describe this fruit are lenience, long-suffering, forbearance, perseverance, and steadfastness.
-It is the ability to endure ill treatment from life or at the hands of others without lashing out or paying back.
+Other words that describe this fruit of the Spirit are lenience, long-suffering, forbearance, perseverance, and steadfastness.
+It is the ability to endure poor treatment from life or at the hands of others without lashing out or paying back.

-Question: Am I easily set off when things go wrong or people irritate me, or am I able to keep a godly perspective in the face of life’s irritations?
+Question: Am I easily set off when things go wrong or people irritate me, or am I able to stay calm and keep a godly perspective in the face of life’s irritations?

 Question: Is it my goal to serve others with kindness, or am I too focused on my own needs, desires, or problems to let the goodness of God overflow to others?

-6. Goodness.
 While kindness is the soft side of good, goodness reflects the character of God.
-Goodness in you desires to see goodness in others and is not beyond confronting or even rebuking (as Jesus did with the money changers in the temple) for that to happen.
+Goodness in you desires to see goodness in others and is not beyond lovingly confronting or even rebuking (as Jesus did with the money changers in the temple) for that to happen.

 Question: Does my life reflect the holiness of God, and do I desire to see others experience God at a deep level in their own lives?

-7. Faithfulness.
 A faithful person is one with real integrity.
-He or she is someone others can look to as an example, and someone who is truly devoted to others and to Christ.
+They are someone others can look to as an example, and someone who is truly devoted to others and to Christ.
 Our natural self always wants to be in charge, but Spirit-controlled faithfulness is evident in the life of a person who seeks good for others and glory for God.